ShiyangWu/ShiyangWu.github.io/Blog/TheArchitectureofMathematics.md

 **Schematic**---because in the actual procedures, things do not happen in as simple and as systematic a manner as has been described above.
 There occur, among other things, unexpected reverse movements, in which a specialized theory, such as the theory of real numbers, lends indispensable aid in the construction of a general theory like topology or integration.

-**Idealied**---because it is far from true that in all fields of mathematics, the role of each of the great structures is clearly recognized and marked off; in certain theories ()
+**Idealied**---because it is far from true that in all fields of mathematics, the role of each of the great structures is clearly recognized and marked off; in certain theories (for example in the theory of numbers), there remain numerous isolated results, which it has thus far not been possible to classify, nor to conect in a satisfactory way with known structures.

+**Frozen**---for nothing is farther from the axiomatic method than a static conception of the science.
+We do not want to lead the reader to think that we claim to habe traced out a definitive state of the science.
+The structures are not immutable, neither in number nor in their essential contents.
+It is quite possible that the future development of mathematics may increase the number of fundamental structures, revealing the fruitfulness of new axioms, or of new combinations of axioms.
+We can look forward to important progress from the invention of structures, by considering the progress which has resulted from actually known structures.
+On the other hand, these are by no means finished edifices; it would indeed be very surprsing if all the essence had already been extracted from their principles.
+Thus, with these indispensable qualifications, we can become better aware of the internal life of mathematics, of its unity as well as of its diversity.
+It is like a big city, whose outlying districts and suburbs encroach incessantly, and in a somewhat chaotic manner, on the surrounding country, while the center is rebuilt from time to time, each time in accordance with a more clearly conceived plan and a more majestic order, tearing down the old sections with their labyrinths of alleys, and projecting towards the periphery new avenues, more direct, broader and more commodious.

+## 7.Return to the past and conclusion

+The concept which we have tried to present in the above paragraphs, was not formed all at once;

 ## References